chenhang98/BPR/README.md

 # Look Closer to Segment Better: Boundary Patch Refinement for Instance Segmentation (CVPR 2021)

+This is the official repo for ["Look Closer to Segment Better: Boundary Patch Refinement for Instance Segmentation"](https://arxiv.org/abs/2104.05239).

+## Updates

+* [2022-12-25]: Added a [demo](demo/inference_img.ipynb) for refining on a single image more conveniently.

 ## Introduction

 PBR is a conceptually simple yet effective post-processing refinement framework to improve the boundary quality of instance segmentation.
 Following the idea of looking closer to segment boundaries better, BPR extracts and refines a series of small boundary patches along the predicted instance boundaries.
 The proposed BPR framework (as shown below) yields significant improvements over the Mask R-CNN baseline on the Cityscapes benchmark, especially on the boundary-aware metrics.